bcgov/castor/reports/roads/draft-CLUS-roads.md

 ![](draft-CLUS-roads_files/figure-html/unnamed-chunk-16-1.png)<!-- -->

 ## Accuracy
-The 'snap' approach resulted in the greatest number of predicted roaded pixels (this needs to be fleshed out in methods at some point; pixel size, process of rasterizing roads), followed by the LCP approach.
+The 'snap' approach resulted in the greatest number of predicted roaded pixels, followed by the LCP approach.
 The root mean squared error (RMSE) for predicting the total number of roaded pixels in each study area (_n_=24) was the smallest with the MST approach.
 Both the 'snap' and LCP approaches had similar RMSEs, but t he LCP had a slightly smaller RMSE than the 'snap'.
 The MST approach had the highest user accuracy, followed by the LCP approach.

 <table class="table table-striped table-condensed" style="width: auto !important; margin-left: auto; margin-right: auto;">
  <thead>